Wan-Yifei/LeetcodeSolutions/Leetcode_Code/104. Maximum Depth of Binary Tree/readme.md

 # Solution
 ## DP
-Each step equals the last step of max number of left tree depth and right tree depth.
+Each step equals the last step of max number of left sub-tree depth and right sub-tree depth plus 1 for this level.
 For the end null node, we return 0.